aditya-subramanian7/Comp-Code/README.md

 # Comp-Code
-I am not great at this please excuse
+I am not great at this please excuse me